 Due to the complexity of these cases it can be extremely challenging for professionals to decide when a case has reached the threshold for a referral to be made.
 In some cases professionals are likely to develop concerns over a period of time as indicators of FII start to gradually emerge.
 Parents who harm their children this way may appear to be plausible, convincing and have developed a friendly relationship with practitioners before suspicions arise.
 They may also demonstrate a seemingly advanced and sophisticated medical knowledge which can make them difficult to challenge.

-- There should be a strategy discussion between social care, the police and health before any decision is made to inform the parents / carers of concerns.
-It may be necessary to seek legal advice regarding this issue;
+There should be a strategy discussion between social care, the police and health before any decision is made to inform the parents / carers of concerns.
+It may be necessary to seek legal advice regarding this issue.
+Due to the complex nature of health involvement in such children, additional guidance is included (see "A pathway for co-ordinating health involvement for strategy meeting regarding concerns about FII” (found in the Local Resources)).

 - The referrer should be clear about the reason for the referral (see Indicators) and their concerns and the potential impact on the child (see Risks).